tiagoit/mv-rails-03-microreddit/README.md

 # Microreddit Rails app

-This is a micro clone of [Reddit.com](https://reddit.com) app.
+Clone of [Reddit.com](https://reddit.com) app.
 It implements user authentication and features to create or comment on posts.

 ### Technology